 - 6 ounces mozzarella cheese

 For the Meatballs:

-Into a large bowl place the bread crumbs, milk, onion, garlic, parsley, cheese, fennel seed, oregano, salt, egg and pepper.
-Beat together with a fork.
+- Into a large bowl place the bread crumbs, milk, onion, garlic, parsley, cheese, fennel seed, oregano, salt, egg, and pepper.
+Mix together well with a fork.

-Use two spoons or a small ice cream scoop to form 12 meatballs, spacing evenly on baking sheet.
+- Space the meatballs evenly on the prepared baking sheet.
 Bake for 10 minutes, then flip with a spatula and bake 5 minutes more, until just cooked through.

-Heat tomato sauce in a medium pan, then add meatballs and simmer for a minute or two.
+- Heat tomato sauce in a medium pan, then add meatballs and simmer for a minute or two.

 For the Subs:

-Split each roll in half, top with three meatballs, some sauce and a couple of slices of cheese (plus some extra grated parmesan or pecorino if you like).
+- Split each roll in half, top with three meatballs, some sauce and a couple of slices of cheese (plus some extra grated parmesan or pecorino if you like).

-Here's the recipe for my favorite tomato sauce.
+- Here's the recipe for my favorite tomato sauce.